SmartCam or Mini Cam?

 - SmartCam – 65ft

 - Mini Cam – 65ft

 There are a few firmware differences between the two cameras as well.
-The SmartCam does offer video mode which will take and send 6-second videos to your account, while the Mini Cam only takes pictures.
+The SmartCam does offer video mode which will take and send 6-second videos to your account, while the Mini Cam will take videos of 5 sec, 10 sec, or 15 sec length.
 The SmartCam also offers Burst Mode which takes and sends a burst of photos (1-5) to your account, while, at the time this article is being written, the Mini Cam only takes a single picture at a time and sends it to your account (Burst Mode coming soon to the Mini Cam).
 Time Lapse is another feature that is only available in the SmartCam.
 Time Lapse allows the user to set the camera to take a picture ever so often.
 For example, you can set the camera to send a picture every hour if you’d like.

 The SmartCam has a built-in GPS.
 This allows HuntControl to determine the location of the SmartCam so that it can automatically gather accurate weather data from that location.
 With the Mini Cam, you have to manually update the location of the camera in HuntControl by dropping a pin at the location of the camera under the Cameras/Map tab.
 This is important so that you can have the correct weather data on your activity charts and predictions.
 One thing to note about the built-in GPS is that it is not a tracking device.
 Yes, in a rare occurrence, you can locate a stolen camera.
 However, the stolen camera has to be turned on, then a picture has to be taken from the camera, and then HuntControl will update the location of the camera.